Triston McKenzie: Cleveland Indians / Guardians

 Prior to the 2022 season, Marcus Stroman publicly promised on Twitter that he would buy McKenzie a Rolex watch if he pitched more than 160 innings that season and finished with an ERA below 3.70.
 He finished the year with an 11–11 record and 2.96 ERA in 191.1 innings.
 It was described in The Athletic as a "breakout season."
 McKenzie called it "refreshing."
+In September 2022, McKenzie was named as the Guardians' nominee for the Roberto Clemente Award, which honors an MLB player who represents the game of baseball well and demonstrates character and community service.
+In the AL Wild Card Series, McKenzie pitched six shutout innings in the Guardians' 1-0 victory over the Tampa Bay Rays; with the victory, the Guardians advanced to the AL Division Series.
+In the AL Division Series, McKenzie gave up four runs in five innings in the Guardians' 6-5 victory over the Yankees in Game Three.
+The Guardians went on to lose the series to the Yankees by a margin of three games to two.
+After the season, Marcus Stroman followed through on his promise and purchased McKenzie a Rolex.

-McKenzie began the 2023 season on the 60-day injured list with a right teres major muscle strain.
+McKenzie's next three seasons were significantly affected by injuries.
+He began the 2023 season on the 60-day injured list with a right teres major muscle strain.
 He was activated to make his season debut on June 4, 2023.
 After just two starts, McKenzie was scratched from a scheduled June 16 start against the Arizona Diamondbacks due to right elbow discomfort.
-The next day, he was placed on the injured list after an MRI revealed a sprain in his ulnar collateral ligament.
+The next day, he was placed on the injured list after an MRI revealed a sprain in his ulnar collateral ligament (UCL).
+While UCL injuries generally require Tommy John surgery, McKenzie opted against it and took a conservative approach to his injury.
 He was transferred to the 60-day injured list on July 6.
 McKenzie was activated from the injured list on September 24.
+He started for the Guardians that day against the Baltimore Orioles and took the loss, pitching 1 2/3 innings and walking six batters in a 5-1 defeat.
+He finished the season with an 0-3 record and a 5.06 ERA.

+In April 2024, citing McKenzie's "shaky results on the mound", Zack Meisel and Jason Lloyd of The New York Times questioned whether McKenzie's decision to forego Tommy John surgery the previous year had been the correct one.
+McKenzie made 16 MLB starts for Cleveland during the 2024 campaign, posting a 3-5 record and 5.11 ERA with 74 strikeouts across 75 2/3 innings pitched.
+He was optioned to Cleveland's minor league affiliate on June 30, 2024, having led the American League in walks and in home runs allowed at that point in the season.